MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/quickstart-azure-for-managed-service-identity-aquila-sql-mi-instance.md

 In the *User* field, search for the users by their name.
 Save the role assignment and carry out the same steps for the second role.

-## Create and configure an SQL MI Instance
+## Create and configure an SQL MI instance

 Before creating an Aquila instance, you will have to create an instance of SQL MI.
 A step-by-step guide detailing how to create an SQL MI instance can be found HERE